-- (7) The name of no more than two dispensaries that the qualifying patient designates, if any; and - (8) If the qualifying patient designates a designated caregiver, a designation as to whether the qualifying patient or designated caregiver will be allowed under state law to possess and cultivate cannabis plants for the qualifying patient's medical use.

-34-20G-45.
-[Effective January 1, 2022] Secure phone or web-based verification system.

-Within one hundred twenty days of July 1, 2021 No later than May 15, 2022, the department shall establish a secure phone or web-based verification system.
-The verification system shall allow law enforcement personnel and medical cannabis establishments to enter a registry identification number and determine whether the number corresponds with a current, valid registry identification card.
-The system may disclose only:

-- (1) Whether the identification card is valid; - 20 (2) The name of the cardholder; - 21 (3) Whether the cardholder is a qualifying patient or a designated caregiver; - (4) Whether the cardholder is permitted to cultivate cannabis plants; - 23 (5) The registry identification number of any affiliated registered qualifying patient; 24 and - (6) The registry identification of the qualifying patient's dispensary or dispensaries, if any.

-34-20G-51.
-[Effective July 1, 2021] Medical purpose defense to prosecution involving cannabis.
+1 2 (7) The name of no more than two dispensaries that the qualifying patient designates, if any; and 3 (8) If the qualifying patient designates a designated caregiver, a designation as to 4 (0) whether the qualifying patient or designated caregiver will be allowed under state 5 law to possess and cultivate cannabis plants for the qualifying patient's medical 6 use.
+U use.
+7 Section 4.
+That § 34-20G-45 be AMENDED.
+8 34 4-20G-45.
+[Effective July January 1, 2022] Secure phone or web-based 9 verif ication system.
+10 Within one hundred twenty days of July 1, 2021 July 1, 2022 No later than May 11 15, 2022, the department shall establish a secure phone or web-based verification system.
+12 The verification system shall allow law enforcement personnel and medical cannabis 13 establishments to enter a registry identification number and determine whether the 14 number corresponds with a current, valid registry identification card.
+The system may 15 disclo se only: 16 (1) Whether the identification card is valid; 17 (2) The name of the cardholder; 18 (3) Whether the cardholder is a qualifying patient or a designated caregiver; 19 (4) Whether the cardholder is permitted to cultivate cannabis plants; 20 (5) The registry identification number of any affiliated registered qualifying patient; 21 and 22 (6) The registry identification of the qualifying patient's dispensary or dispensaries, if 23 any.
+24 Section 5.
+That § 34-20G-72 be AMENDED.
+25 34 4-20G-72.
+[Effective July January 1, 2022] Promulgation of rules 26 Viola tion of required or prohibited action as misdemeanor.
+27 Not later than October 29, 2021 October 31, 2022 April 30, 2022, the department 28 shall promulgate rules pursuant to chapter 1-26: 29 (1) Governing the manner in which the department shall consider petitions from the 30 public to add a debilitating medical condition or treatment to the list of debilitating 31 medical conditions as defined by this chapter, including public notice of and an 32 opportunity to comment in public hearings on the petitions;

-Except as provided in § 34-20G-18 and this section, a person may assert the medical purpose for using cannabis as a defense to any prosecution involving cannabis, and such defense is presumed valid where the evidence shows that:

-(1) A practitioner has stated that, in the practitioner's professional opinion, after having completed a full assessment of the person's medical history and current medical condition made in the course of a bona fide practitioner-patient relationship, the patient has a debilitating medical condition and the potential benefits of using cannabis for medical purposes would likely outweigh the health risks for the person; (2) The person was in possession of no more than three ounces of cannabis, the

-- (2) The person was in possession of no more than three ounces of cannabis, the amount of cannabis products allowed by department rules, six cannabis plants minimum or as prescribed by a physician, and the cannabis produced by those plants;: - (a) Three ounces of cannabis;

-- (b) A quantity of cannabis products containing no more than twenty-four grams of cannabis concentrate or a greater amount if allowed by department rules; - (c) Six cannabis plants kept in or on the grounds of a single residence at one time and any cannabis produced by those six plants provided that the cannabis is located at the same property where the plants were cultivated; or - (d) Any combination of subsections (a), (b), or (c); - (3) The person was engaged in the acquisition, possession, use, manufacture, cultivation, or transportation of cannabis, paraphernalia, or both, relating to the administration of cannabis to treat or alleviate the person's debilitating medical condition or symptoms associated with the person's debilitating medical condition; and - (4) Any cultivation of cannabis and storage of more than three ounces of cannabis occurred in a secure location that only the person asserting the defense could access.

-34-20G-72.
-[Effective January 1, 2022] Promulgation of rules--Violation of required or prohibited action as misdemeanor.

-Not later than October 29, 2021 April 30, 2022, the department shall promulgate rules pursuant to chapter 1-26:

-- (1) Governing the manner in which the department shall consider petitions from the public to add a debilitating medical condition or treatment to the list of debilitating medical conditions as defined by this chapter, including public notice of and an opportunity to comment in public hearings on the petitions; - (2) Establishing the form and content of registration and renewal applications submitted under this chapter;